blahkheart/Project-SignUp/README.md

 # Project-SignUp
-Description: PSU (Project Sign Up) is a decentralized marketplace for talent and skill, designed for ease of use, flexibility, and a wide variety of use cases.
+Description: PSU (Project Sign Up) is a simple landing page with a form for signUp/login functionality ready to hit endpoints